 SUMMARY AND RECOMMENDATIONS

 ●Our approach to selecting among treatments for social anxiety disorder (SAD), including the use of medications and psychotherapies, is discussed separately.
+(See "Approach to treating social anxiety disorder in adults".)

 ●Selective serotonin reuptake inhibitors (SSRIs) have been found in randomized trials to be efficacious for SAD.
 They are the most extensively tested and most commonly prescribed medications for SAD.
 (See 'Selective serotonin reuptake inhibitors (SSRIs)' above.)